horizon-eda/horizon/README.md

 See [the docs](https://docs.horizon-eda.org/en/latest/feature-overview.html) for an overview of horizon's top features.

 Wanna chat about the project?
-Join #horizon on freenode
+Join #horizon-eda on libera.chat

 ![collage](https://horizon-eda.org/screenshots/collage.png)